Trade Forex Trading

 1. Risk - How much is one willing to lose on a single trade transaction.
 The general rule is that a forex trader should never lose more than 2 percent of the total account capital on any one trade transaction.

-6. Market conditions - If the price is trending upwards, a tight stop may not be necessary.
-If on the other hand the price direction is range bound & has no clear trend direction then you should use/set a tight stop or not open any trade transactions at all.
+6. Market conditions - A firm halt may not be essential if the price is rising.
+On the other hand, if the price direction is range bound and there is no evident trend direction, you should either set or use a tight stop or refrain from entering any trades at all.

 Forex Broker